stephane-wantiez/raptor-web/README.md

 - Add more feedbacks for enemy and player damages
 - Add FlyingActor class with shadow generation (Player will also have that class as prototype)
 - Add Building class for buildings (with Actor as prototype)
-- Adapt game for touch screen (touch instead of mouse click? permanent shoot?)
+- Adapt game for touch screen (click/touch to move, virtual pad/space key to shoot) -> 2 control schemas available?

 Client-server part:
 - login page with button "Login with Facebook"